Log in

 3. Crowdfunding

-Cons: Exceedingly crowded space, something is usually expected in return from backers (early access, discounts, perks, etc.)
+Cons: Exceedingly crowded space, and something is usually expected in return from backers (early access, discounts, perks, etc.).
+There may not be as much guidance, and there are federal restrictions on how much you can accept from individual non-accredited investors.

 4. Angel investors

 Angel Investors are wealthy individuals who see potential in your business and are willing to invest large sums of cash.
-These are the people who, after thorough examination of your business plan, are willing to take the large risk of investment in hopes of a large reward.3,6
+These are the people who, after a thorough examination of your business plan, are ready to take the significant risk of investment in hopes of a considerable reward.3,6

-Pros: Fast cash, most often reaches a fully funded phase quickly
+Pros: Fast cash and most typically reaches a fully-funded phase quickly

 5. Venture capitalists

-Venture capitalists are firms that take a business from idea to market at break-neck speed, most often funding the business in phases or series called “rounds”.
-They are usually organizations with far reaching influence and the means and methods to put something groundbreaking into the market.
+Venture capitalists take a business from idea to market at breakneck speed, often funding in phases or series called “rounds.”
+They are usually organizations with far-reaching influence and the means and methods to put something groundbreaking into the market.

 Pros: Speed and agility of a massive, well-connected organization backing and fully funding the idea

-Cons: Almost always require equity in the business, most often get a say in executive decisions
+Cons: Typically requires equity in the business, and they often get a say in executive decisions

 7. Microlenders

-Microlenders are more flexible than traditional bank loans when it comes to applications and repayment plans.
+Microlenders are more flexible than traditional bank loans regarding applications and repayment plans.
 Microlenders can be made up of non-profits or even local community groups.
-They will typically look at things like personal references and collateral instead of just your credit score.3,7
+They typically look at personal references and collateral instead of your credit score.3,7

-Pros: Good for those with little business experience and/or a less than sterling credit history
+Pros: Good for those with little business experience and/or a less-than-stellar credit history.

-Cons: Usually limited to $50,000 USD, higher than average interest rates, can be slow to get fully funded if you need a lot of cash
+Cons: Usually limited to $50,000 (USD), higher than average interest rates, can be slow to fully fund if you need a lot of cash.

 8. Government grants

-Each year the federal government sets aside a predetermined sum of money across a multitude of categories to award to small businesses, startups, research groups, etc. However, these grants do come with caveats.
+Each year, the federal government sets aside a predetermined sum of money across many categories to award to small businesses, startups, research groups, etc. However, these grants do come with caveats.
 If you are to “win” such a grant, the government gets a say in how the money should be spent.3,4,7

-Cons: Extraordinarily competitive, unusually difficult and lengthy proposal process
+Cons: Extraordinarily competitive, complicated and lengthy proposal process.

 9. Series funding

-Series funding is a multi-stage, multi-investor type of strategy where capital is raised in “series” often for more or less equity depending on what round of investment an individual or organization feels comfortable joining.
-The earlier a party enters, the more equity they stand to gain, and the higher their risk.
-Typically seen as seed funding, and then series A through C with seed funding being the highest risk.8
+Series funding is a multi-stage, multi-investor type of strategy where capital is raised in “series,” often for more or less equity, depending on what round of investment an individual or organization feels comfortable joining.
+The earlier a party enters, the more equity it stands to gain and the higher its risk.
+Typically seen as seed funding, then series A through C, with seed funding being the highest risk.8

-Pros: Connections to a diversified network of investors, access to large sums of funding during each stage
+Pros: Connections to a diversified network of investors and access to large sums of funding during each stage.

-Cons: Requires giving up equity, often investors at high levels will want to make or influence business decisions and direction
+Cons: Requires giving up equity and high-level investors often want to make or influence business decisions and direction.

 10. Equipment financing

-This is a smart option for business owners of restaurants, manufacturers, printers, etc. who need equipment but also require cash for other business-related needs.
-The equipment itself serves as collateral, and financing of this type can help you get your business up and running faster without spending all your cash up front.9
+This type of financing is a smart option for business owners of restaurants, manufacturers, printers, etc., who need equipment but also require cash for other business-related needs.
+The equipment serves as collateral, and financing of this type can help you get your business up and running faster without spending all your cash upfront.

-Cons: Variable interest rates can be higher than average, occasionally a minimum amount must be borrowed
+Cons: Variable interest rates can be higher than average, and a minimum amount must be borrowed occasionally.

 11. Personal funds

-The most common way to get your startup funded is to do it yourself.
-This means using your personal savings.
+The most common way to fund your startup is to do it yourself.
+This approach means using your personal savings.
 This approach should be examined and approached with extreme caution and, preferably, with the advice of a financial professional.

-Pros: There’s no one to answer to except yourself or your team, all monies made are kept in-house, flexibility and speed to make instant decisions on how to spend money
+Pros: There’s no one to answer to — except yourself or your team.
+All monies made are kept in-house, allowing you flexibility and speed to make instant decisions on how to spend money.

 For more resources to help you build your business, visit the Nationwide Business Solutions Center.